lengning/SCPattern/README.md

 ## 3. Customize options
 - The number of iteration: Default is 5.
 -	Testing types: User can choose the test type they want to perform.
 For simple DE identification, one can choose "DE vs. EE"; for directional test, one can choose "Up vs. Down vs. EE" or "Up vs. Down vs. EE vs. Both direction" or "Up vs. Down".
 Depending on what you choose, result provides posterior probabilities of all possible combinations.
 For example, when we have 5 time points, option "Up vs. Down" will give you 2^4=16 possible combinations.
-- Ignore dropouts: If you choose "Ignore", any cells with zero count would not be considered in the analysis.
+- Ignore dropouts: If you choose "Ignore", when performing DE analysis for a gene, any cells with zero count would not be considered in the analysis.
--	The droupout is defined as value <= a: User may set the dropout count.
+-	The droupout is defined as value <= a: User may set the dropout cutoff, default is 0.
-- Lower limit of detection (max value):
+- Lower limit of detection (max value): if it is set as m, genes whose max value is less than m will be ignored
-- Circular
+- Circular: whether test the last condition vs. the first condition in addition to the pairwise tests.
-- Output directory, will be set as input data directory if it is empty.
+- Output directory, will be set as home directory (~/) if it is empty.
 - Output file name for the normalized expression.
 - Output file name for the detected DE genes.
 - Output file name for the posterior probability (PP) matrix.
--	Output file name for the normalized expression, with OE genes removed or adjusted.
--	Whether plot OE genes or not.
+-	Whether plot DE genes or not.
 - Whether show zeros in plots.
 -	Whether take a log scale in plot.
 -	Number of genes to plot.
 If it is not specified, top 100 genes will be included in the output plots.